One of the most popular islands of Malaysia, Langkawi is a must visit for many travellers to Malaysia, and deservedly so.

 There is no denying that Langkawi is a stunning island.
 With lush tropical jungle and stunning beaches complete with crystal clear water, Langkawi is a fantastic place to come for an island holiday.

-Whether you like to spend your days lounging on the beach, exploring loads of attractions or a bit of both, there is something for everyone in Langkawi.
+Whether you like to spend your days lounging on the beach, exploring loads of attractions or a bit of both, there is something for everyone in Langkawi and we hope you’ve given you plenty of ideas for stuff to do in Langkawi!

 I hope you enjoy exploring Langkawi as much as we have.